Kosovans in the United Kingdom

 In addition to asylum seekers, 4,346 refugees were evacuated to the UK between 25 April and 25 June 1999 as agreed with the United Nations High Commissioner for Refugees (UNHCR) and were either granted family reunification rights, if they had family members who had been through the asylum process, or were given leave to remain in the UK for one year.
 68 people arrived through later medical evacuations.
 The first request from the UNHCR was received by the Home Office on 20 April and was agreed within an hour.
-The first plane of refugees from Kosovo arrived in the UK at Leeds-Bradford Airport on Sunday 25 April.
-There were 161 refugees, mainly women and children, including three cases in need of medical treatment.
+The first plane of refugees from Kosovo arrived in the UK at Leeds Bradford Airport on Sunday 25 April carrying 161 refugees, mainly women and children, including three cases in need of medical treatment.
 The second plane of 169 refugees arrived at East Midlands Airport on 29 April.
 Return flights enabling refugees to return home commenced on 19 July 1999.